fredele/JRScrap/help.md

 To search this Media :

+Hit 'search' !
+If there's a TMDB or IMDB Id alreadyset, the infos are downloaded and they shw up.
-Select 'by Title' (if not empty !),correct the Media name and hit 'search this Media'.The list fills with possible Media found.Select one and hit 'retrieve the Media'
+If not, a new window appears, where youcan choose a movie matching the 'Name' field.The list fills with possible Media found.Select one and wait the infos to appear in the Main Window, then close it.

-or

-Select 'Imdb ID', correct the number who shows up if necessary and hit 'retrieve the Media'

-Check the boxes from the fiels you want to be saved.

-**Hit Write** on the bottom of the Window, now you're viewing again the content of the updated JRiver's fields.
+Hit 'Save' to save, now you're viewing again the content of the updated JRiver's fields.

 There's a feature to automate the process.
 Go to the Menu, select 'Scrap Medias from this line'

-A window appears, click on the button with the 3 dots to select the fields to be imported

 Hit 'Go!'

 **Be carefull** and do no scrap 100's of Media at a time.
-So , hit stop, control thngs, and so on ...
+So , hit stop, control things, and so on ...

 Option and optionnal Mode :